 There are many reasons why a metal and wood fence might be the best solution to a fencing need.
 One that I’ve seen a few times has to do with homeowner association restrictions.
 Some neighborhoods demand that fences between properties are filled-in privacy fences, while at the same time homeowners might like to have a see-through picket fence on another part of their property for aesthetic or security considerations.
 Metal security fences with wooden slats combine the two materials so that having one part of the fence switch to entirely metal still looks cohesive and aesthetically pleasing.

 Steel security fences that are able to incorporate vertical wooden slats have allowed me to please “feuding” clients, appease neighborhood associations, and fulfill the aesthetic and practical needs of a property all at once.
 They make great privacy fencing for corner lots and backyards, and can even give a fence that rustic style that is so popular nowadays.
 While there is a big fencing product market, I haven’t found many fencing systems combining wood and metal in a way that’s both eye-catching and easy to install.
-One good example is the Estate Fence, produced by Fortress Fence.
+One good example is the Estate Fence, produced by Fortress Fence Products.
 Of the systems that I am familiar with, it’s probably the easiest to install and as durable and maintenance free as anything I know of.
-If you’re looking for other attractive, user-friendly products as well, I can’t recommend highly enough their wider catalog of products.